allibis/Neural-Network-js/README.md

 - `input_labels`: (optional) the labels for the input. if they are specified, they must be specified too in the dataset as keys for every element in the dataset, while the values are numbers.

-- `output_labels`: (optional) the labels for the output. if specified, they are the possible results for every prediction.
+- `output_labels`: (optional) the labels for the output. if specified, they are the possible results for every prediction. in that case the output will be only one and in the dataset only one target string can be provided.

 - `activation`: it's a string or an array of string. in the second case, every element in the array is used for the corresponding layer. the functions implemented are:
     1. sigmoid